joelee2012/skustomize/README.md

 ## About

-skustomize is a [kustomize](https://github.com/kubernetes-sigs/kustomize) wrapper that make [secretGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/secretgenerator/) generate secrets from encrypted resources on the fly.
+skustomize is a [kustomize](https://github.com/kubernetes-sigs/kustomize) wrapper and [kubectl](https://dl.k8s.io/release/v1.27.4/bin/linux/amd64/kubectl) plugin that make [secretGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/secretgenerator/) generate secrets from encrypted resources on the fly.

 ## Installation

 ### Prerequisites

-* [kustomize](https://github.com/kubernetes-sigs/kustomize) is a tool to customize Kubernetes objects
+* [kustomize](https://github.com/kubernetes-sigs/kustomize) is a tool to customize Kubernetes objects if install as wrapper of `kustomize`
+* [kubectl](https://dl.k8s.io/release/v1.27.4/bin/linux/amd64/kubectl) is the Kubernetes command-line tool if install as `kubectl` plugin
+* [yq](https://github.com/mikefarah/yq) is a lightweight and portable command-line YAML processor.
 * [vals](https://github.com/helmfile/vals) is a tool for managing configuration values and secrets form various sources.
-* [yq](https://github.com/mikefarah/yq) is a lightweight and portable command-line YAML processor.

     It supports various backends: